-C. Copies of official student transcript or equivalent official record of program completion for every program listed on the Business Programs and Locations Form requested above.
+- C. Copies of an official student transcript for each program listed on the Business Programs and Locations Form requested above.
 The program name on the document must match the program name as listed on the table.
-Student names and other confidential information on these documents may be redacted.
+Student names and other confidential information on these documents may be redacted. - D. Demonstration that the institution is in good standing with its institutional accrediting agency and/or relevant local authority that grants the approval to operate as an institution of higher education.
+This can be in the form of the most recent grant of approval or a direct link to the agency's website where the institution is listed as being in good standing.